Use collaborative features in FreshBooks to help your client run their business more efficiently and work with you more effectively.

 - Accounting Reports

-Any of these reports can be valuable depending on your clients’ business, but the following are some that are the most important information to review together with your client.
+Any of these reports can be valuable depending on your client’s business, but the following are some of the most important information to review together with your client.
 (Read about all FreshBooks reports here.)

 Item Sales Report